Eating “The Purples” (the benefits of purple foods)

 1. In a tall glass, muddle mint leaves, simple syrup or lavender syrup, lime juice, blueberries.

 2. Muddle just enough to combine flavors, being careful not to over-muddle.
 Fill glass ice.
-Top with
+Top with and sparkling water/optional rum and stir.

 3. Garnish with 3 blueberries on a pick.
 Serve with a straw.